citp/privacy-policy-historical/y/ye/yes/yesmagazine.org.md

 ### Print Promotions

-If you are a print subscriber and prefer that we do not share your address, you may opt-out.
-We send you a "welcome" letter when you first subscribe that includes that option, and at any time you can call or email us and request we not share your name.
+ If you prefer that we do not share your address, you may opt-out, either by logging in to your account ([www.yesmagazine.org/MySubscription](http://www.yesmagazine.org/MySubscription)) and choosing that option, or by emailing customer service.
 Email us at subs [at] yesmagazine.org, put "don't share my name" in the subject and include in the body your subscriber number and name.
 If you don't know your subscriber number (found on the address label of the magazine), you will need to include your address as well, so we can correctly identify you.

 ## Is your information protected?

 ### Data Security

 We use reasonable precautions to protect our users' personal information and to store it securely.
-Sensitive information that is transmitted to us online (such as a credit card number) is 128-bit encrypted and is transmitted to us securely.
+Sensitive information that is transmitted to us online (such as a credit card number) is 256-bit encrypted and is transmitted to us securely.
 If you are not comfortable sending your credit card information over the Internet, please call the YES! office (1-800-937-4451), or print the page and FAX (206-842-5208) or mail it to us.
-(PO Box 10818, Bainbridge Island, WA 98110)
+(284 Madrona Way NE Suite 116, Bainbridge Island, WA 98110)

 ### Children Under 13